Rotation Invariant Quantization for Model Compression: Introduction

 Typically, NN model quantization optimizes a certain distortion (or accuracy) for a given target rate, which is suitable for reducing the computational complexity of the NN model to a lower precision.
 However, it is reasonable to consider the dual problem, which optimizes the compression rate while satisfying a certain distortion (or accuracy) requirement.
-This paper addresses the latter.
-In this study, we investigate the rate distortion for NN model compression, where the distortion is measured by a cosine distance between the outputs of the original and the quantized model (i.e., angular deviation).
+The latter has attained very limited attention in the literature, yet, holds many fascinating challenges in its design, which motivated this study to understand the compression limits of NN.
+In this study, we investigate the rate distortion for NN models compression, where the distortion is measured by a cosine distance between the outputs of the original and the quantized model (i.e., angular deviation).
+Our key contribution is the thorough analysis of models rate-distortion, characterizing the minimizing distribution.
 In particular, we formulate the model compression as an optimization problem, where the goal is maximizing the model compression ratio subject to a given deviation constraint.
 Our focus is \emph{mixed-precision solutions}, where each layer gets quantized at a possibly different rate.
-Specifically, the main contribution is as follows. \begin{itemize} \item We design a post-training Rotation-Invariant Quantization (RIQ) method which compresses NN models subject to a deviation constraint.
+The advantages of mixed-precision models can be manifested in NLP models, which typically have high redundancy and require extensive memory and loading times.
+Specifically, the main contribution is as follows. \begin{itemize} \item We design a post-training Rotation-Invariant Quantization (RIQ) which compresses NN models subject to a deviation constraint.
 The main theme of our approach is picking the quantization bin width to be proportional to the layers' norm.
 Since both norm and cosine distance are invariant to rotations, this yields the optimal solution in terms of rate distortion.
-To find the optimal quantization parameter efficiently, we first derive the scale in which the rate increases with the deviation and then suggest a searching paradigm that leverages our finding. \item To analyze the optimality of the RIQ algorithm, we introduce a surrogate model that depicts quantization in terms of rotation of the model weights.
+To find the optimal solution efficiently, we first derive the scale in which the rate increases with the deviation and then suggest a searching paradigm that leverages our finding. \item To analyze the optimality of the RIQ algorithm, we introduce a universal surrogate model that depicts quantization in terms of rotation of the model weights.
 Its analysis reveals that the rate-distortion minimizing distribution for NN models is a spherical (rotation invariant) distribution constructed by the product of layers' spherical distribution.
 Due to convexity, the rate achieved under this product distribution is bounded by a rate achieved under the layers' average spherical distribution.
 Since RIQ optimizes the rate only over spherical distributions, it reaches the optimal solution efficiently. \item We rigorously evaluate the RIQ and demonstrate its capabilities on various models and tasks.
 RIQ attains a remarkable compression ratio with a negligible accuracy loss in all assessments, surpassing recent results in the literature. \end{itemize}